Canton 10: History

-After World War I, the area of Hercegbosna county was in the Kingdom of Serbs, Croats and Slovenes, later Yugoslavia.
-Most of the present-day area of Hercegbosna County belonged to the then Travnik area in 1922, while the smaller northern parts belonged to the Bišćan area.
-After the introduction of the January 6 dictatorship and the division of the state into banovinas in 1929, most of the Croatian areas of Hercegbosna county became part of Primorska banovina with headquarters in Split, while the northern Serbian areas were annexed to Vrbas banovina, with headquarters in Banja Luka.
-With the creation of Croatian Banovina in 1939, all of Primorska Banovina became part of it, including the majority Croat areas of Hercegbosna County.
+After World War I, the area of Herzeg-Bosnia county was in the Kingdom of Serbs, Croats and Slovenes, later Yugoslavia.
+Most of the present-day area of Herzeg-Bosnia County belonged to the then-Travnik area in 1922, while the smaller northern parts belonged to the Bišćan area.
+After the introduction of the January 6 dictatorship and the division of the state into banovinas in 1929, most of the Croatian areas of Herzeg-Bosnia county became part of Primorska banovina with headquarters in Split, while the northern Serbian areas were annexed to Vrbas banovina, with headquarters in Banja Luka.
+With the creation of Croatian Banovina in 1939, all of Primorska Banovina became part of it, including the majority of Croat areas of Canton 10.

-After the creation of the NDH and its administrative division, most of the area of today's Hercegbosna County was part of the Great Parish of Pliva and Rama with its seat in Jajce, while the smaller northern part belonged to the Great Parish of Krbava and Psata with its seat in Bihać.
-After the defeat of the Axis powers in 1945, the area of Hercegbosna County became part of the then federal unit of SFR Yugoslavia, Bosnia and Herzegovina.
-During the democratic process, most of the Croatian municipalities in the county, Kupres, Livno and Tomislavgrad, became part of the Croatian Republic of Herceg-Bosna.
+After the creation of the NDH and its administrative division, most of the area of today's Herzeg-Bosnia County was part of the Great Parish of Pliva and Rama with its seat in Jajce, while the smaller northern part belonged to the Great Parish of Krbava and Psata with its seat in Bihać.
+After the defeat of the Axis powers in 1945, the area of Herzeg-Bosnia County became part of the then-federal unit of SFR Yugoslavia, Bosnia and Herzegovina.
+During the democratic process, most of the Croatian municipalities in the county, Kupres, Livno and Tomislavgrad, became part of the Croatian Republic of Herzeg-Bosnia.

-With the independence of Bosnia and Herzegovina in the northern and western part of Hercegbosna County under the leadership of the SDS, the Serb majority areas sided with the Army of Republika Srpska killing Croats and Bosniaks in Drvar, Grahovo, Glamoc, attacking Kupres and shelling Livno and surrounding settlements.
-After the formation of HVO military units, first the Kupres area was liberated.
-Croats and Bosniaks formed the Federation of Bosnia and Herzegovina through the Washington Agreement, which included the entire area of Hercegbosna County under HVO control, and a little later, in the summer of 1995, HVO and HV defeated Serb forces decisively.
+With the independence of Bosnia and Herzegovina in the northern and western part of Herzeg-Bosnia County under the leadership of the SDS, the Serb majority areas sided with the Army of Republika Srpska killing Croats and Bosniaks in Drvar, Grahovo, Glamoč, attacking Kupres and shelling Livno and surrounding settlements.
+After the formation of HVO military units, first, the Kupres area was liberated.
+Croats and Bosniaks formed the Federation of Bosnia and Herzegovina through the Washington Agreement, which included the entire area of Herzeg-Bosnia County under HVO control, and a little later, in the summer of 1995, HVO and HV defeated Serb forces decisively.
 They attacked and captured Grahovo, Glamoč and Drvar, which, together with other victories of the HVO, HV and the RBiH Army, created the conditions for the signing of the Dayton Peace Agreement.
-After the war, in 1996, Herceg-Bosna self-abolished and FBiH was organized into counties, when Hercegbosna County, the largest county in FBiH, was created.
+After the war, Herzeg-Bosnia was self-abolished in 1996 and the Federation of Bosnia and Herzegovina was organized into counties.
+Herzeg-Bosnia County was the largest county in FBiH when it was created.

-The Constitution of Herzeg-Bosnia Canton was adopted by the Cantonal Assembly on December 19, 1996.
+The Constitution of Herzeg-Bosnia Canton was adopted by the Cantonal Assembly on 19 December 1996.